TheMasihZn/TheMasihZn/README.md

-Android development and Data
+Development and Data analist
-- currently learning Android Native development with C++
+- Android Native development with C++
+- currently working on traffic simulation with carla
 - 📫 How to reach me: zarafshanmasih@gmail.com

 <!---